ufopcsilab/projects/projects_undergrad.md

 ## Multiobjective optimization <a name="moo"></a>

+1) **Surrogate-based Multi-objetive Optimization for Deep Neural Networks Compression**
+> Professor: Rodrigo Silva

+> Description: It aims to find a trade-off between multiple objectives, such as accuracy and computational efficiency, when compressing deep neural networks.
+The project will use surrogate models, such as Gaussian processes or decision trees, to efficiently search for optimal solutions that balance these conflicting objectives.

 ## Machine Learning / Deep Learning <a name="machine-learning"></a>
 1) **Automatic Classification of Arrhythmias: Approach Based on Temporal Vectorcardiogram and Graph Neural Networks**